Bengal1/DNS-Client/README.md

 # PA2-DNS-Client
 This reposatory is part of a small project I did in my B.sc in Elecrical engineering at [Tel-Aviv University](https://www.tau.ac.il).
 The project about computer comunication and networks.
-The project simulates ....
+The project simulates .... specify RFC reference and stuff ...

 ---------------------------------------------------------------------------------------